perryyo/deploydjango.com/source/django_project_structure/setup.rst

 Now, having a top-level ``requirements.txt`` file is mandatory, but so is keeping our dependencies easy to manage.

 What does this mean?
-Well, in all likelihood, your develpment environment requires different dependencies than your production environment.
+Well, in all likelihood, your development environment requires different dependencies than your production environment.
 Sure, you *could* throw both your development **and** production requirements into a single ``requirements.txt`` file, but that makes things difficult to maintain